 A round of golf at CarnoustieThe day I played Carnoustie we had to play from the championship tees--I'm not really sure why but that's what the starter told us to do and, in Scotland, you don't question the starter (not if you want to start, you don't).
-The wind was really howling with gusts up to 25 MPH.
+The wind was really howling with gusts up to 35 MPH.
 We were clubbing up and down 2 and 3 clubs all day.
 I'm pretty accurate but not the longest driver in the world (I'm very happy with a 225 yards drive).
 To give you an example of how this kind of wind can affect your game, on the 520 yard 6th, the wind was smack-dab in our faces.
-I hit what I thought was a really solid drive (at least it felt like it) and then two solid 3 woods, and I was still 50 yards from the green.
+I hit what I thought was a really solid drive (at least it felt like it) and then a solid 3 woods and a 4 iron and I was still 50 yards from the green.
 That was typical of the day.
 It seemed every time the wind was behind us we were facing a par 3 or a short par 4 where we didn't need it.
 In fact, the wind was constantly shifting.
 Did you ever have a day when the wind always seemed to be blowing at you?
 (You feel like Rodney Dangerfield--"you don't get no respect!")
 Carnoustie is like that--a typical links course and links courses are usually windy.
 But unlike some other links courses such as St. Andrews, which are "out and back," Carnoustie is played around the perimeter of another course--the lesser known Burnside Course (a fine course, by the way) and so the wind should always be coming from a different direction.
 (That's the theory, at least.
 When we played we counted 12 holes where the wind was directly in our face on the tee.
 Go figure.)

 Looks Are Deceiving